A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: An alternate implementation of the FB FESR approach

 \section{An alternate implementation of the FB FESR approach}

 The results of the previous section suggest an obvious alternative to the conventional implementation of the FB FESR approach.
-First, the 3-loop-truncated FOPT treatment favored by the comparison to the high-$Q^2$ lattice results is employed for the $D=2$ OPE integrals.
+First, the 3-loop-truncated FOPT treatment favored by the comparison to the high-$Q^2$ lattice results is employed for the $D=2$ OPE integrals{\footnote{It is worth noting that the prescription of truncating at 3-loop order is also what one would arrive at were one to interpret the series as asymptotic and truncate it at its smallest term.}}.
 Second, since both lattice and continuum results suggest that conventional implementation assumptions for the effective $D>4$ condensates, $C_D$, are unreliable, we avoid such assumptions and instead fit the $C_D$ to data.
 FESRs based on the weights $w_N(y)$ are particularly convenient for use in fitting the $C_{D>4}$ since the $w_N$-weighted OPE integral involves only a single $D>4$ contribution, $(-1)^N\, C_{2N+2}/\left[(N-1)\, s_0^N\right]$.
 The $s_0$ dependence of the $w_N$-weighted spectral integrals in the region above $s_0\sim 2\ GeV^2$, where residual duality violations remain small, then provides sufficient information to allow both unknowns, $\vert V_{us}\vert$ and $C_{2N+2}$, entering the $w_N$ FESR to be determined.